 1994: After a fourteen year breakup, the Eagles played the first of two live shows at Warner Bros.
 Studios in Burbank, California for an MTV special.
 Eleven tracks from both shows were included on the band’s next album Hell Freezes Over.
 The album’s name references a statement by Don Henley after the breakup of the band in 1980.
 Henley had been asked when the Eagles would play together again, to which he answered “when Hell freezes over.”
 The band had initially reunited the previous year for the making of the video for country musician Travis Tritt’s cover of “Take It Easy.”

 1995: Oasis released “Some Might Say,” the first single from their second studio album, (What’s the Story) Morning Glory?.
-The record became the Manchester group’s first #1 in the UK.
+The song became the Manchester group’s first #1 in the UK.

 2007: Patti Smith released her tenth studio album, Twelve.
-The album contains twelve covers of songs by artists that include Jimi Hendrix, Neil Young, The Rolling Stones, Bob Dylan, Paul Simon, The Doors, The Beatles, and Stevie Wonder.
+It contains twelve covers of songs by artists that including Jimi Hendrix, Neil Young, The Rolling Stones, Bob Dylan, Paul Simon, The Doors, The Beatles, and Stevie Wonder.

 Freddie Scott, soul singer and songwriter, was born in Providence, RI in 1933.